Comparative, International and Development Education

 • 0.5 FCE core CIDE graduate (preferably doctoral-level) course.

 • 1.0 FCE (equivalent to two half courses) additional core CIDE or elective graduate (preferably doctoral-level) courses.
-CIDE courses must be taught by CIDE affiliated graduate faculty members.
+CIDE elective courses must be taught by CIDE affiliated graduate faculty members.

 • Completion of a thesis that contributes to the research/theory base of CIDE.
 Participating CIDE faculty and the home graduate unit must be represented on the thesis committee.